adel-bakhshi/CrossPlatformDownloadManager/README.md

 ---

+## 🎨 Custom Themes

+CDM supports custom themes to personalize your experience.
+You can:

+- Use built-in dark/light themes
+- Create your own custom themes
+- Share themes with the community

+For detailed instructions on creating and applying custom themes, see our [Theme Customization Guide](./Assets/MarkDown/THEME_GUIDE.md).

 ## ✨ Features & Enhancements

 **Cross Platform Download Manager (CDM)** is packed with powerful features designed to enhance your downloading experience: